 Epileptic Trees: It's commonly speculated that Maria convinced Alucard not to return to his eternal sleep after the events of Symphony of the Night.
 It's also thought that he stayed with her during her lifetime and fathered children, whose eventual descendant generations later would be Eric Lecarde.
 Although the radio drama sequel, Nocturne of Recollection, does show them living together, Konami has stayed silent about the possibility of them having children.

-Fanon Discontinuity: A rare inversion, where most fans insist that Legends did actually happen, regardless of the revised timeline.
+Fanon: Most fans insist that Legends did actually happen within the series' lore, regardless of the revised timeline.

 Fetish Retardant: While the mainline games had plenty of sexy stuff to go around, CR Pachinko Akumajo Dracula ramps up the "fanservice" to seriously tasteless and uncomfortable degrees.
 Even its original tagline/working title(?)
 "Erotic Violence" was widely considered to be off-putting.